amandafuruta/build-managment-expo/README.md

+# About this project
 This project was developed during my exchange at the Polytechnic Institute of Bragança in Portugal.

+The original project was built in 2022.
+This is an updated version with Expo.

 Check out this [demo video](https://www.youtube.com/shorts/ieZfNeTaHUU?si=CpZUb461Kdugc6Nz) to see how it works.

-# Welcome to your Expo app 👋
+## Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).